briandzt/bme590final/README.md

 [Front End Walkthrough]: https://drive.google.com/drive/folders/15radViWQW0fC2GxgFO_NSzIB0-7BMIaW?usp=sharing

-The goal of this project is to generate an online website to perform simple image processing tasks
+The goal of this project is to generate an online website to perform simple image processing tasks.
 This Image Processor Final Project is totally running on cloud.
-The program is constructed by two main part: GUI and Processing Server.
-User can use a given url to access our JSReact GUI and then GUI will communicate with our processing server by POST/GET requests.
+The program is constructed by two main parts: the GUI and the Processing Server.
+User can use a given url to access our ReactJS GUI and then the GUI will communicate with our processing server by POST/GET requests.

 In practice, user need to provide a valid email to start to use the program as an identical key.
 Each time user need to upload one or a set of image using